Six Financial Matters to Address if You Become Widowed

-You’ll need to retitle any accounts that previously were in your spouse’s name or held jointly by your spouse and you.
-In most cases, financial institutions will require a copy of your spouse’s death certificate to do this.
+You’ll need to retitle any accounts previously in your spouse’s name or jointly held by your spouse and you.
+Financial institutions usually require a copy of your spouse’s death certificate.
 So, make sure you have plenty of copies on hand.

 6. Bills, loans, and other obligations

-Sit down and make a list of every single bill that you, your spouse and the two of you have been responsible for paying.
+List every bill you, your spouse, and the two of you have been responsible for paying.
 Your list may include some or all of the following:

 - Car loan